Formal derivative: Application to finding repeated factors

-has no roots in R; however, its formal derivative ($f'(x)\,=\,6 x^5$) is zero (why ?) since 3 = 0 in R and in any extension of R, so when we pass to the algebraic closure it has a multiple root that could not have been detected by factorization in R itself.
+has no roots in R; however, its formal derivative ($f'(x)\,=\,6 x^5$) is zero since 3 = 0 in R and in any extension of R, so when we pass to the algebraic closure it has a multiple root that could not have been detected by factorization in R itself.
 Thus, formal differentiation allows an effective notion of multiplicity.
 This is important in Galois theory, where the distinction is made between separable field extensions (defined by polynomials with no multiple roots) and inseparable ones.